Meridian, Idaho: Creamery (1929–70)

-The lowest days of the Great Depression brightened for area dairymen when the Ada County Dairymen's cooperative creamery began operation in 1929.
+The city's official website describes the history of the Ada County Dairymen's cooperative creamery as follows:The lowest days of the Great Depression brightened for area dairymen when the Ada County Dairymen's cooperative creamery began operation in 1929.
 It provided milk checks to those who were members of the cooperative, enabling them to pay their taxes and provide food for their families.
 Other community members hauled milk to the creamery and were employed by the creamery, whose product was Challenge Butter.

-The creamery ran 7 days a week for 40 years.
+The creamery ran seven days a week for 40 years.
 Additions and improvements were made while the plant was in full operation.
 Later years saw the Wyeth Laboratories affiliate with the creamery to manufacture SMA baby formula.
 After the creamery ceased local operations in 1970, the dairymen shipped their milk to the Caldwell creamery for processing.

 Geography

 According to the United States Census Bureau, the city has a total area of 26.84 sqmi, of which, 26.79 sqmi is land and 0.05 sqmi is water.

 The majority of Meridian lies on a flat plain, roughly in the north central part of Treasure Valley.
 There is a low bench along the south east edge of the city.
 The city is crossed by several irrigation canals that generally run from the south east to the north west.
 The Boise River runs north of the city.
 The Snake River runs far south of the city.
 Squaw Butte is visible to the north at 5,873 feet (1,790 m).
 Shafer Butte is visible to the north east at 7,572 feet (2,308 m).
 The Owyhee Mountains are visible to the far south.